chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

 1. Download and internalize the `putty.install` package to the current directory by entering this on the command line: `choco download putty.install --version 0.70 --internalize --force --internalize-all-urls --append-use-original-location --output-directory . --source https://chocolatey.org/api/v2/`;
 1. Submit the internalized package to the test repository by entering this on the command line: `choco push putty.install.0.70.nupkg --source http://testrepo-srv/chocolatey --api-key chocolateyrocks -force`
-1. Go back to Jenkins and run the job **Update production repository** with default parameters.
+1. Go back to Jenkins and run the job **Test Package and Push to Prod Repo** with default parameters.
 This will test the `putty.install` package and push it to the production repository.
 1. Go to the command line and run `choco list --source http://prodrepo-srv/chocolatey` and you should see these results (note that if you didn't follow the [exercise above](#submit-a-new-package) then `adobereader` will not be in the list):

 ```powershell